Government

 What are the B&O tax classifications and rates?

-The tax classification depends on the type of business activity engaged in.
-Businesses conducting more than one activity must report the gross income from each in the appropriate classification.
+The tax classification depends on the type of activity.
+Persons conducting more than one business activity must report the gross income from each in the appropriate tax classification.

 BUSINESS ACTIVITY